Person looking at phone

 This is incredibly disruptive.
 Our brains are terrible at quickly switching contexts.
 This results in a huge hit to your cognitive capacity, affecting your work and your level of presence in whatever activity you're participating in.
 Notifications are also probably the biggest reason we end up spending so much time on our phones.
 Getting in control of these will certainly help you spend less time on your phone.

-One tiny thing to do now: Go to your phone’s notification settings and turn off as many app notifications as possible.
-If you’re not sure — ask yourself — are these notifications time sensitive and necessary?
+Worth trying: Go to your phone's notification settings and turn off as many app notifications as possible.
+If you're not sure — ask yourself — are these notifications time sensitive and necessary?

 2. Become friends with Do Not Disturb